-- (b) neglect of duty; or - (c) incapacity to carry out satisfactorily the duties of his or her office; or - (d) failure to carry out satisfactorily the duties of his or her office. - (5) An appointed member of the Board neglects his or her duty if the member fails to attend three consecutive meetings without the leave of the Board. - (6) The office of an appointed member of the Board becomes vacant if the member- - (a) dies; or - (b) completes a term of office and is not reappointed; or - (c) resigns by written notice addressed to the Minister; or - (d) is removed from office by the Governor under subsection (4). - (7) On the office of an appointed member of the Board becoming vacant, a person must be appointed in accordance with this Act to the vacant office.
+- (b) neglect of duty; or - incapacity to carry out satisfactorily the duties of his or her office; or - failure to carry out satisfactorily the duties of his or her office. (d) - An appointed member of the Board neglects his or her duty if the member fails to attend three consecutive meetings without the leave of the Board. - The office of an appointed member of the Board becomes vacant if the member - dies; or (a) - (b) completes a term of office and is not reappointed; or - resigns by written notice addressed to the Minister; or - (d) is removed from office by the Governor under subsection (4). - (7) On the office of an appointed member of the Board becoming vacant, a person must be appointed in accordance with this Act to the vacant office.